symbol/symbol-docs/source/guides/multisig/adding-a-new-signer-to-a-multisig-account.rst

     :align: center
     :width: 800px

-5. Navigate to the “**Home**” page.
-Click on the “partial” transactions.
-Click on the pending transaction.
-Enter your password and click “**Confirm**”.
+5. If the multisig account has the "**minimum approval**" set to a number greater than 1, log in to another cosignatory account and :doc:`cosign the transaction <../../aggregate/signing-announced-aggregate-bonded-transactions>`.
+Repeat this step until the minimum approval number is satisfied.

 .. figure:: ../../resources/images/screenshots/add-signer-2.gif
     :align: center
     :width: 800px

-6. Repeat “**Step 5**” in another cosignatory account as many times as you need to satisfy the minimum approval (prior to modification) of the multisig.
-If it was at 1, you do not need to do this step.

-7. You can check that the new signer has been added by navigating to the “Multisig” page.
+6. You can check that the new signer has been added by navigating to the “Multisig” page.
 The new signer should be listed under “**Cosignatories**”.

 .. figure:: ../../resources/images/screenshots/add-signer-3.png
     :align: center